FunnyHopping/chat-space/README.md

 ### Association
 - has_many :groups_users
-- has_many :users through: :groups_users
+- has_many :users through: :group_user
 - has_many :messages

 ## Messagesテーブル